Tuesday, February 24, 2009

 basic pedestrian and bicycle education during the winter to

-nd & 3rd grades) and the potential
+elementary schools (focusing on 2nd & 3rd grades) and the potential

 inclusion of adult bike education in the summer months